 The third protagonist is Kroft, the reporter, who’s wearing an extremely old-school suit:

 Toward the end of the piece, 60 Minutes has a Mercedes buyer tell his tale of purchasing a car whose odometer had been “whipped.”
 His description of what happened is told in a bizarrely energetic manner, with hand gestures and a raised, overconfident voice:

-The whole thing is just ridiculous, with peak absurdity happening at the end of the video, when 60 Minutes reveals that someone shot up the office of two protagonists, and when the news program shares a voicemail that someone left.
+The whole thing is just ridiculous, with peak absurdity happening at the end of the video, when 60 Minutes reveals that someone shot up the office of the two dealer protagonists, and when the news program shares a voicemail that someone left.
 That voicemail message:

 The bullet holes you found in your building are nothing compared to the bullet holes you’re gonna find in your body.
 If you and John don’t stop this **** on 60 Minutes, ah, do you understand what I’m saying?
 This is your last warning I’m telling you this right now.

 Things actually got wilder after the 60 Minutes episode.
 Whitlow, who in the episode seemed nonchalant when he learned of the film crew, ended up being indicted for allegedly shooting up Charles’s mobile home, according to an Associated Press story in February 1991: